Sculpted Bone Moth

 (formerly known as Hypoena proestans)

 HERMINIIDAE , NOCTUOIDEA

 (Photo: courtesy of Duncan Fraser, Moths of Victoria: Part 2)

-The adult moth has a wing span of about 3 cms.
-It is brown, with each forewing having a recurved wingtip, and a pair of dark chevron marks by the wingtip, and three dark marks on the margin by the wingtip.
+The adult moth is brown, with each forewing having a recurved wingtip, and a pair of dark chevron marks by the wingtip, and three dark marks on the margin by the wingtip.
 The moths, especially the male, have very long labial palps which they normally hold curved over the head.
 The moth has a wingspan of about 3 cms.
 It

 The species has been reported in

 Thomas P. Lucas,

 Transactions of the Natural History Society of Queensland,

 (written 21 December 2015, updated 3 June 2017)